stevecoug/twitter-stream-api/README.md

     new Rule('another one')
 );

-// 2 request instead of 1 + x rules to delete
+// 2 requests instead of 1 + x rules to delete
 Rule::deleteBulk(...Rule::all());
 ```